Agha Talish: Life and career

-Talish was born in Ludhiana, British India in 1923.
+Talish was born in Ludhiana, in the Punjab Province of British India (now in Punjab, India), into a Muslim family of Qizilbash origin in 1923.
 His breakthrough film in Pakistan was film producer Saifuddin Saif's Saat Lakh (1957) where his on-screen performance for this popular hit song was widely admired, Yaaro Mujhe Maaf Rakho Mein Nashe Mein Hoon.

 On 5 January 1962 Shaheed was released, his biggest hit film.
 A film on the relevant theme of Palestine with a script by Riaz Shahid and music by Rasheed Attre; it was produced and directed by Khalil Qaiser.
-The highlight was the instant hit Uss Bewafa Ka Sheher Hai Aur Hum Hain Dostau by renowned poet Muneer Niazi, music by Rasheed Attre.
+The highlight was the instant hit Uss Be-wafa Ka Sheher Hai Aur Hum Hain Dosto by renowned poet Muneer Niazi, music by Rasheed Attre.

 Death

 Talish died on 19 February 1998 after a long illness at Lahore, Pakistan.
-He had a 40-year-long film career.
+He had a 50-year-long film career.